AbdallaAlhag/file-upload-platform/README.md

             ->have a root folder in my root directory that I need to move to uploads folder -> create add folder
     EXTRA(Low Priority, not essential):
-    -> Add little popdown to tell you what action name is
     -> right click should active file.active
     -> double click should preview file
     -> Add sort asc, desc and sort by option (name, modified, types, size)